 In fact, during a scene in the movie, Viren makes plans with his girlfriend Anita to have lunch with her.
-On hearing this, Pooja’s character starts asking him to blow off work and to go out with them instead.
+Upon hearing this, Pooja’s character starts asking him to blow off work and to go out with her and the rest of the characters instead.
 All this was done using emotional blackmail.

 They then spend the entire day at some kind of a Disneyland theme park, which eventually ends in Viren forgetting about his lunch date.

 Emotional blackmail has often been used in Bollywood films by heroes to get close to the female love interest.
 From simply invoking pity in her to going to the lengths of committing suicide as we saw in the infamous movie Raanjhanaa.